pbagosy/mishaqqa/03_cosmology/01_konun_oluhiyat.md

 These beings have left a number of powerful artifacts that allow them to communicate more directly, which they use on rare occasions to push mortals toward their mysterious ends.
 These artifacts are powerful constructs that have become sacred relics.
 Each corresponds to an aspect of the Konun Oluhiyat.

 ## Alignment
-The Konun Oluhiyat have no alignment, per se, and can be assumed to be True Neutral.
+The Konun Oluhiyat have no alignment, *per se* (except for Zhas'ni), and can be assumed to be True Neutral.
 Each worshiper experiences them differently, and will attribute alignment to them as they interpret them.

 ## Worshippers
 Nearly everyone is a worshiper of the Konun Oluhiyat to some degree.
 The names they have been given are known to most, and most people consider one aspect to represent them above the others.
 All of their names, however, are invoked in daily conversation, as blessings, curses, or simple entreaties that the powers look favorably upon endeavors or turn their eyes away.